 Curing is another consideration in the ink formulation.
 The inks must dry on the substrate quickly in high-speed production systems yet remain fluid on the print heads to avoid costly downtime for upkeep.
 Various curing systems are used across the industry, depending on the ink: forced air, ambient air or dryer.

 Most of the inks used are water-based inks, which are typically cheaper than UV or solvent-based inks.

 Dye or Pigment Inkjet Ink?

 Generally, most inks used for box printing are pigmented.
-Marking and coding on corrugated boxes use black piezo inkjet inks, which are traditionally oil-based pigment inks.
-For marking and coding with thermal inkjet systems (TIJ), many printers employ a water-based pigment ink.
-Only some of the TIJ inks used are dye based.
+Marking and coding on corrugated boxes use black piezo inkjet inks, which are traditionally oil-based pigment inks and now an eco-friendly bio-based mineral-oil-free ink.
+For marking and coding with thermal inkjet systems (TIJ), many printers employ water-based pigment or dye-based inks.

 Dye formulations are used most frequently in inkjet printing on cardboard.
 These formulations are less opaque but absorb well into the box.

-While most inkjet printing on cardboard projects are using black ink, a company may want their logo to reflect their identity through their brand color.
+While most inkjet printing on cardboard projects are using black ink, a company may want its logo to reflect its identity through its brand color.
 Companies like Kao Collins analyze the color characteristics of the substrate to formulate an ink that matches the intended brand color.